SK53/indicia-docs/site-building/iform/modules/mobile-auth/examples.rst

 - appsecret: myApplicationPass

-Note: In the examples the server base URL I am using is ``localhost/drupal``, but please change it to match your drupal site's base path.
+Note: In the examples the server base URL I am using is ``localhost/drupal``, but please change it to match iRecord ``brc.ac.uk/irecord`` or your drupal site's base path.

 .. _send-record-example: